bossman48/GLADIGATOR/Main-Project/README.md

-# GLADIGATOR: Gene-Disease Association Prediction
+# GLaDiGAtor: Gene-Disease Association Prediction

 ## Overview
-This is the core project of GLADIGATOR, containing the proposed method for gene-disease association prediction.
+This is the core project of GLaDiGAtor, containing the proposed method for gene-disease association prediction.
 The project consists of three main components:

 ### 1. Build-Graph
 This component builds customizable graph files from gathered sources including DisGeNET, BioGrid, and UniProt.
 The graphs are constructed based on gene-disease associations with customizable score thresholds.